MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-apps-faq.md

 #### How does the Snapshot Debugger load symbols?

-The Snapshot Debugger requires that you have the matching symbols for your application either locally or deployed to your Azure App Service (embedded PDBs are currently not supported).
+The Snapshot Debugger requires that you have the matching symbols for your application either local or deployed to your Azure App Service.
+(Embedded PDBs are currently not supported.)
 The Snapshot Debugger automatically downloads symbols from your Azure App Service.
 As of Visual Studio 2017 version 15.2, deploying to Azure App Service also deploys your app's symbols.

 #### Does the Snapshot Debugger work against release builds of my application?